 OUR WEBSITE IS CURRENTLY UNDERGOING SOME CHANGES.
-PLEASE BARE WITH US!
+PLEASE BEAR WITH US!

 WHAT TO DO IF YOUR PET IS MISSING IN ROSWELL: